pvillaverde/radio_dixital/README.md

 ![Live Notification example on Discord](https://pbs.twimg.com/media/ErJW_5RXEAUfApb?format=png&name=900x900)

 RADIOD scrapes content from RSS feeds from Blogs, Podcasts, Youtube Videos and also from Youtube & Twitch APIs from the Galician Content Creators registered in the [Asociación Cultural Obradoiro Dixital Galego](https://obradoirodixitalgalego.gal).
-This content is then used to promote it through the organization social networks (Twitter, Mastodon & Discord) and also store it in a database to later consume it from internal dashboards.
+This content is then used to promote it through the organization social networks (Twitter, Bluesky, Mastodon & Discord) and also store it in a database to later consume it from internal dashboards.

 > [!NOTE]
 > 💡 The name "RADIOD" is a retroacronym in galician of "Rede Automatizada de Difusión en Internet do Obradoiro Dixital", which would be translated as "Obradoiro Digital Internet Promotion Automated Network".